Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	_MvcMusicStore database in Solution Explorer_

 1. Verify the connection to the database.
-To do this, double-click the **MvcMusicStore.mdf**.
-The connection is established.
+To do this, double-click **MvcMusicStore.mdf** to establish a connection.

  	![Connecting to MvcMusicStore.mdf](./images/Connecting-to-MvcMusicStore.mdf.png?raw=true "Connecting to MvcMusicStore.mdf")